 The cleaned shilajitcollected from the surface is applied to prepared wooden trays covered with beeswax.
 The trays are covered with gauze and exposed to the open air to remove excess moisture.

 One of the main problems of shilajit buyers is a large number of poor-quality products from unreliable sources today.
 Most of them are the result of an outdated and ineffective, but at the same time low cost, method of evaporation.

 After filtration, the purified solution is heated to a temperature of 80 ° C - 90 ° C and moisture begins to evaporate from it.
-It should be borne in mind that when heated above 55 ° C, the shilajit begins to lose its healing properties.
+It should be borne in mind that when heated above 100-105 ° C, (boiling point) the shilajit begins to lose its healing properties.
 The effectiveness of using such a remedy is very low.

 This method is a process of separation of various inhomogeneous impurities and useful shilajit using centrifugal force.
 To accomplish this, specialized devices are used, which are called centrifuges.